Understanding Closing Costs When Selling a House in Texas

 Homeowners can use online calculators to estimate closing costs, which include property taxes, real estate expert fees, and possible liens.

-What role do title companies play in the home selling process in Texas?
+What role do title companies play in the home-selling process in Texas?

 Are there assistance programs available to help with closing costs in Texas?